Changes to the High Performance Program

 Fee waiver a reward for excellence

-To recognise and reward athletes who have achieved the pinnacle of their sport at the national level, the HPP participation fee will be waived for the top-ranked nominating fencer in each age, gender and weapon category.
+To recognise and reward athletes who have achieved the pinnacle of their sport at the national level, the HPP participation fee will be waived for the top-ranked nominating fencer in each gender and weapon category in the open age group.
 The ranking date used will be the date at which first-round nominations close and will only be available to athletes who nominate at the beginning of the cycle.

 Online application process